• The Packaging and Packaging Waste Regulation

 Harmonized extended producer responsibility schemes

-PPWR timeline
+PPWR requirements timeline

 PPWR